 let team_name = String::from("Blue");

 let score = scores.get(&team_name);

+Listing 8-21: Accessing the score for the Blue team stored in the hash map

-Here, score will have the value that’s associated with the Blue team, and the result will be Some(10).
-The result is wrapped in Some because get returns an Option<V>; if there’s no value for that key in the hash map, get will return None.
+Here, score will have the value that’s associated with the Blue team, and the result will be Some(&10).
+The result is wrapped in Some because get returns an Option<&V>; if there’s no value for that key in the hash map, get will return None.
 The program will need to handle the Option in one of the ways that we covered in Chapter 6.

+prod: confirm xref

 We can iterate over each key/value pair in a hash map in a similar manner as we do with vectors, using a for loop: